lawik/notes/Talk - Let me introduce Elixir, your entire web stack.md

 Erlang, the Ericsson language, was built to be a high-level, opinionated language for solving hard problems in the telecom space.
 The requirements were, consistently low latency, high availability, soft realtime, hot code updates to running systems, reliability and robustness.

 Concurrency and parallellism came later as a consequence of designing for this.
-It also provides immense possibilities at runtime, in production.
+It also provides immense possibilities at runtime, in production (???
+TODO).

 The BEAM virtual machine has proven itself over and over again, at Ericsson, Whatsapp, Discord, Blizzard, Riot Games and many, many more.
 It can run millions of lightweight processes and easily distribute workloads across a global cluster.